ActivitySim/activitysim/docs/benchmarking.rst

     activitysim benchmark run "HEAD^!" --verbose --append-samples

+Note that the literal quotation marks are neccessary on Windows, as the carat character preceding the exclamation mark is otherwise interpreted as an escape character.
+In most other shells (e.g. on Linux or macOS) the literal quotation marks are unneccessary.
 In this command, `"HEAD^!"` instructs the benchmarking to run only on the "HEAD" (most recent) commit in the repository, `--verbose` will generate a stream of output to the console (otherwise, the process may appear stalled as it can run a very long